villares/villares.github.io/README-EN.md

 ----

-A teacher, visual artist and design consultant specializing in new media projects, exploring computational art procedures, generative design, creative coding and how to teach programming in visual contexts.
-Having graduated in architecture and urbanism from FAU-USP (2000), also holds a master's degree from FECFAU-Unicamp (2019).
-He co-founded and co-organized Noite de Processing, a monthly event about art and programming that took place uninterrupted from 2016 to early 2024.
-He has been teaching at both undergraduate and graduate levels across various institutions, as well as working as a technology and arts educator at Sesc-SP.
-He develops open didactic materials, collaborates with free software projects, and, since 2018, tries to make one drawing a day with code.
+Teacher, visual artist, and new media project consultant, he researches artistic and design practices that make use of computational means, promotes creative coding and programming education in visual contexts.
+Graduated in Architecture and Urbanism from FAU-USP (2000) and holds a master's and doctoral degree from FECFAU-Unicamp (2019 and 2025).
+He was a co-organizer of Noite de Processing, a monthly meeting on art and programming (2016 to 2024).
+He teaches courses at undergraduate and graduate levels in various institutions and works as a technology‑and‑arts educator at Sesc-SP.
+He develops open educational materials, collaborates with free software projects, and since 2018 has been trying to produce a drawing using programming every day.

 ----